Antonio Banderas: Religious beliefs

 Banderas once described himself as an agnostic in an interview with People magazine in 2006: "I have to recognize that I am agnostic.
-I don’t believe in any kind of fundamentalism.
+I don't believe in any kind of fundamentalism.
 I prefer to take life in a different way, with a sense of humor.
 I try to teach my kids to be open.
 Whatever they believe is fine with me."
 He does describe himself close to Catholic spirituality, especially to Holy Week, which he considers a "metaphor for life".
 He is an officer (mayordomo de trono) of a religious brotherhood in his hometown of Málaga and travels during Holy Week to take part in the processions.
-Banderas developed his relationship with Catholicism back in 1994 after a spiritual search.
+Banderas redeveloped his relationship with Catholicism back in 1994 after a spiritual search.

 "There was a moment in my life in which I separated a bit from the Church.
 I was searching for a spiritual connection in other places, until in 1994, after my brother had a surgery we were very afraid of, in which we could lose him, I realized I should have not searched for so much, that I had had always that connection with the transcendental in front of my face.
 It also happened in a way which followed our own traditions, which we shouldn't look for in the Buddha, as these characters were right there.
-In my own neighborhood was that way to connect myself to the trascendental through the Passion of the Christ, until concluding in Resurrection."
+In my own neighborhood was that way to connect myself to the transcendental through the Passion of the Christ, until concluding in Resurrection."

 In 2021, he described his religious beliefs and vision of the Holy Week to El País:

 "I live comfortably in the mystery, I'm very doubting, I don't know if agnostic is exactly the word.
 But I think yes, there is something, although we don't know what is it.
 The Big Bang, yes, and before the Big Bang, what?
-Holy Week has many colors, it's a very strange poliedrum.
+Holy Week has many colors, it's a very strange polyhedron [a multifaceted thing].
 It is related to faith, popular religion and Andalusian idiosyncrasy.
 It's just the Roman Ides of March: winter dies and spring is born.
 The Andalusian version is so colourful and merry because everybody knows the guy will resurrect on Sunday.
 And there is a happy ending."